Joystream/pioneer/packages/server/README.md

 >
 > The [render.com database free tier](https://render.com/docs/free#free-postgresql-databases) ends after 90 days.

-The `INITIAL_MEMBERSHIPS` variable allows to provide existing Joystream memberships id (and get authorization tokens for them) without going through the signature process.
-E.g:
+Mapping existing Joystream memberships id to a name and an email address in the `INITIAL_MEMBERSHIPS` variable, is enough to start getting notified regarding these memberships.

 ```json
 [